 You can add markers that can be clicked to redirect you to any part of the project

 For each panel, everything in the environment up to when it ran is saved.
 It can then be used by attaching a console and running Python/R line by line.

-You can create panels that replicate the content of other panels.
+Create panels that replicate the content of other panels.
 For example, if we have two datasets, and we want to run the same model (lower left panel) over both of them.
-We create a replica of the model (lower right panel) but the input will be different (check the green dotted line).
-Every change done on the left panel will get reflected on the right one.
-It is meant for testing how different inputs alter the results
+We create a replica (check the green dotted line) of the model (lower right panel) but the input will be different .
+Changes done on the left panel will be reflected on the right one.
+Meant for testing how different inputs alter the results

 Press F9 to quickly see all Python and R dataframes together